C191068/Ali_Khatami_EtherJs12/README.md

 going on so that users can actually debug <br>
 if there is nay usage error on website or pending transaction is stuck<br>

+Alchemy provide the window into the data that users control <br>